HugoDelhaye/mario.scenes/code/mario_scenes/create_clips/create_clips.md

 This repo is designed to be installed as a submodule of https://github.com/courtois-neuromod/mario_annotations.git, which creates annotations for the cneuromod.mario dataset.

 ## Prerequisites
 Install the [cneuromod.mario](https://github.com/courtois-neuromod/mario) dataset and the related [stimuli]https://github.com/courtois-neuromod/mario.stimuli.
 Make sure the mario dataset is on the branch `events`.
-If you want to use the `--simple` flag, make sure the stimuli folder is on the branch `simple`.

 ## Usage